 - excellent IT skills, including computer-aided design skills.

-Students should generally practise drawing to enhance their skills.
+It’s important to hone your drawing skills as much as possible, so practise drawing whenever you can.
 Model-making skills are also an advantage.
-It is important to take an interest in publications or TV programmes about buildings and to keep up to date with the current trends in architecture and design.
+Take an interest in publications or TV programmes about buildings, and to keep up to date with the current trends in architecture and design.

 Look for job vacancies at: